paws-r/paws/docs/streaming.md

 ### paws_connection:

 `paws` allows for the raw connection to be retrieved.
-The connection is a child class of `httr2::httr2_response` class.
+The connection is a sub class of `httr2::httr2_response` class.
 This allows paws_connection to be handle both a paws parser or httr2 stream parser.

 ```r